Geometric bounds for Steklov and weighted Neumann eigenvalues on Euclidean domains: Introduction and main results

-This paper forms part of the author's PhD thesis under the supervision of Mikhail Karpukhin and Iosif Polterovich, whom the author thanks for their guidance and many fruitful discussions.
-The author is particularly grateful to Mikhail Karpukhin for suggesting the problem.
-This work was partially supported by an ISM scholarship.
+This work forms part of the author's PhD thesis, carried out under the supervision of Mikhail Karpukhin and Iosif Polterovich.
+The author is grateful to both for their guidance and many fruitful discussions, and especially to Mikhail Karpukhin for suggesting the problem.
+The author was partially supported by an ISM scholarship.
+Part of this work was completed during the programme \emph{Geometric spectral theory and applications} at the Isaac Newton Institute for Mathematical Sciences, Cambridge, whose support and hospitality are gratefully acknowledged.
+This programme was supported by EPSRC grant EP/Z000580/1.